spark-jobserver/spark-jobserver/doc/dao-setup.md

     # you can connect to the database using the psql command line client:
     $ psql -U jobserver spark_jobserver

-To set up the CombinedDAO only with PostgreSQL backend, include the following lines in the configuration file (e.g. `local.conf`):
+To set up the DAO only with PostgreSQL backend, include the following lines in the configuration file (e.g. `local.conf`):

 ```
     spark {
         jobserver {
-            jobdao = spark.jobserver.io.CombinedDAO
             combineddao {
               rootdir = "/tmp/combineddao"
               binarydao {